 First, decide how you’ll organize the data.
 There are software solutions available for this purpose, but you can easily use a system of folders on your Google Drive — one folder for each persona.
 Within each folder, you can collect survey responses in spreadsheets and transcripts of interviews.

-Be sure you’re looking to people who fit within your ideal customer profile for each persona.
-You’ll want to research a representative group of people for each persona to be sure you’re the insights you need for each.
+Be sure you’re looking at people who fit within your ideal customer profile for each persona.
+You’ll want to research a representative group of people for each persona to be sure you have the insights you need for each.
 Where can you find these people?
 Here are some ideas:

 - Customers — existing customers that fit the ideal profiles